metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 Cold and maybe even a little wet.
 The field could possibly be slippery if rain comes down overnight.
 Throw some wind in there too.

+#### _Injuries_

+Pittsburgh's defense will be down some key pieces along their back seven.
+First corner Joe Haden will be out with a concussion.
+The more scary situation comes along their linebacking corps - Bud Dupree's replacement Robert Spillane has been ruled out.
+On top of that, Vince Williams remains sidelined with COVID.
+Therefore, Pittsburgh will be scraping the bottom of their depth chart to find bodies to play linebacker for them.

+Buffalo is almost fully healthy coming into this match.

 ***

 ### Ravens @ Browns (+1)